jbrown2002/jobs2/README.md

-# Airbnb Rental Price Prediction API
+# Job Salary Prediction API

-This is a Flask-based API that predicts Airbnb rental prices based on several factors like bedrooms, bathrooms, accommodation capacity, and neighborhood.
+This is a Flask-based API that predicts job salaries based on several factors like job type, company location, remote work, and work year.
 The API has two main endpoints:
 - `/reload`: Reloads the data and trains the model.
-- `/predict`: Predicts the rental price for a given listing.
+- `/predict`: Predicts the salary for a given job.

 ## Data Source and Prediction Process

 ### Data Source

-The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+The data used for this project comes from [Kaggle](https://www.kaggle.com/datasets/saurabhbadole/latest-data-science-job-salaries-2024?resource=download&select=DataScience_salaries_2025.csv), which provides detailed information about data job listings in various countries.

 The dataset includes important features such as:
-- **Price**: The rental price of the listing.
+- **Salary**: The salary of a data job listing in USD.
-- **Bedrooms**: The number of bedrooms in the listing.
+- **Company Location**: The country that the company is located in.
-- **Bathrooms**: The number of bathrooms in the listing.
+- **Remote Ratio**: The amount of work that is done remotely for the job.
-- **Accommodates**: The maximum number of guests the listing can accommodate.
+- **Work Year**: The year that the job was posted.
-- **Neighbourhood**: The neighborhood where the listing is located.
+- **Job Title**: The title of the particular job.

-The full dataset can be accessed and downloaded from the Inside Airbnb website at [Inside Airbnb - Get the Data](https://insideairbnb.com/get-the-data/).
+The full dataset can be accessed and downloaded from the Kaggle website at [Kaggle](https://www.kaggle.com/datasets/saurabhbadole/latest-data-science-job-salaries-2024?resource=download&select=DataScience_salaries_2025.csv).

 ### Prediction Process

-The application makes use of a simple **Linear Regression Model** to predict the rental price of an Airbnb listing based on various input features such as the number of bedrooms, bathrooms, accommodation capacity, and the neighborhood.
+The application makes use of a simple **Linear Regression Model** to predict the job salary of a data job listing based on various input features such as the company location, remote work, work year, and job type.

 The process of prediction is as follows:
 1. **Data Preprocessing**: The data is cleaned and processed.
-Non-numeric values are removed or converted, and categorical variables like `neighbourhood` are one-hot encoded to make them suitable for machine learning models.
+Non-numeric values are removed or converted, and categorical variables like `job type` are one-hot encoded to make them suitable for machine learning models.
-2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like bedrooms, bathrooms, accommodates, and one-hot encoded neighborhood values.
+2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like company location, remote work, work year, and one-hot encoded job type.
-3. **Prediction**: Once trained, the model can predict the rental price based on user input, such as the number of bedrooms, bathrooms, and neighborhood.
+3. **Prediction**: Once trained, the model can predict the job salary based on user input, such as the company location, remote work, work year, and job type.

-By using this model, the app can provide quick rental price predictions for Airbnb listings in Boston based on historical data.
+By using this model, the app can provide quick salary predictions for job listings in the data field based on historical data.

 ## Prerequisites